phosphoer/tankjs/README.md

 - TANK: The main interface through which all the functionality of the engine is accessed.
 - Entity: A container for components with methods to manipulate them.
 - Component: Used to define a "blueprint" of a component that can be added to an Entity.
 Components can choose to implement "interfaces" which are used to define what sort of functionality they provide.
-For example, the `RenderManager` component looks for components that implement 'Drawable' and calls 'draw' on them.
+For example, the `RenderManager` component looks for components that implement 'Drawable' and calls `draw` on them.

 ###Components
 Most of the engine functionality is achieved through components.
 The set of components that you choose to include determines the graphics, physics, and other capabilities of your game.